 The birthplace of Holi is Mathura in Uttar Pradesh, Lord Krishna’s birthplace, and although there are Holi celebrations held all over the country, the biggest and most traditional celebrations are held in Uttar Pradesh and Rajasthan – the desert state that Jodhpur is located in.

 I decided against traveling to Mathura or the neighboring town of Vrindavan, where the biggest Holi celebrations in the country are, because I had read that it can get really crazy there, and there have been a number of reports of men hassling and assaulting women.

 I wanted a slightly more chilled and safer experience so that is why we chose Jodhpur, but Jaisalmer, Udaipur, and Pushkar are meant to also be fantastic places to celebrate Holi.

 Holi is celebrated on the last full moon day of the Hindu lunisolar calendar month of Phalguna, so falls over different days each year.
-In 2020 it was the 9th and 10th March, and in 2021 it will be the 28th and 29th March.
+In 2020 when I was there it was the 9th and 10th March, and in 2023 it will be the 7th and 8th March.

-For more around the culture and tradition of Holi, this post is a great introduction.
+For more about the culture and tradition of Holi, this post is a great introduction.

 Day One of Holi in Jodhpur: Holika Dahan

 Holi is essentially a two-day festival – the evening before and the day of.
 With different celebrations for each day.

 On the evening of the 9th March (2020), we headed out just before sunset to celebrate the first day of Holi.